Cerebellum-Network/cere-ddc-sdk-js/packages/unified/docs/api-reference.md

   /**
    * DDC Content Identifier (CID) for data stored in Data Cloud
-   * This CID can be used to reference the original data source */ dataCloudHash?: string;
+   * Available for all data types when stored in DDC */ dataCloudHash?: string;